tomsoderlund/reactnative-nextjs-template/README.md

 Clone this repository:

     git clone https://github.com/tomsoderlund/reactnative-nextjs-template.git [MY_APP]

+    cd [MY_APP]

-Remove the .git folder since you want to create a new repository
+Remove the `.git` folder since you want to create a new repository

     rm -rf .git

 Install dependencies:

-    cd [MY_APP]
     yarn  # or npm install

 Start it in Next.js/web mode by:

-    yarn dev
+    yarn dev:next

 …then navigate to `http://localhost:3005/`

 Start Expo for native apps:

-	yarn dev:native
+	yarn dev

 In production: